IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

     The location or the region in which the Database instance exists

+  tags (False, list, None)
+    None

-  service (False, str, None)
+  resource_group_id (False, str, None)
-    The name of the Cloud Database service
+    The id of the resource group in which the Database instance is present

   iaas_classic_username (False, any, None)